sfhart33/sfhart33.github.io/_pages/talks.md

 ### Local talks

+- Apr.
+2022.
+Centuries of cancer evolution under the sea: genome evolution of a contagious clam cancer.
+Talk presented at the Pacific Northwest Research Institute monthly meetup, virtual.
+- Feb.
+2022.
+Centuries of cancer evolution under the sea: genome evolution of a contagious clam cancer.
+Talk presented to the University of Washington Genome Sciences department “Research Reports” seminar, virtual.
 -	May 2021.
 Genome Evolution of a Transmissible Cancer Lineage in Soft-shell Clams.
 Talk presented at University of Washington Cell and Molecular Biology Training Grant retreat, virtual.
 -	Feb.
 2021.
 Mutations, Signatures and Selection in Soft-shell Clam Transmissible Cancer.
 Talk presented at the Pacific Northwest Research Institute monthly meetup, virtual.
 -	Dec.
 2020.
 Evolution of a Transmissible Cancer in the Soft-shell Clam.
 Talk presented to the University of Washington Cell and Molecular Biology Training Grant student group, virtual.